Skip to content

 Discover the surprising story of Attingham’s hidden home—a two-storey apartment in the East Wing of the Mansion.

-Father and daughter in the walled garden at National Trust property Attingham Park, Shropshire.
+Children in the garden at Attingham Park, Shropshire

 Article